DaveSkender/Stock.Indicators/docs/_indicators/TripleEma.md

 # {{ page.title }}

-Created by Patrick G. Mulloy, the [Triple exponential moving average](https://en.wikipedia.org/wiki/Triple_exponential_moving_average) is a multi-smoothed EMA of the Close price over a lookback window.
+Created by Patrick G. Mulloy, the [Triple exponential moving average](https://en.wikipedia.org/wiki/Triple_exponential_moving_average) is a faster multi-smoothed EMA of the Close price over a lookback window.
 Note: TEMA is often confused with the alternative [TRIX](../Trix#content) oscillator.
 [[Discuss] :speech_balloon:]({{site.github.repository_url}}/discussions/256 "Community discussion about this indicator")